BIDS/repro-case-studies/case-studies/jmMagallanes.md

 ## What do you view as the major incentives for doing reproducible research?

 * That it allows you to improve your work.

-## Are there any best practices that you'd recommend for researchers in your field?

-* I could only share this experience.

-## Would you recommend any specific resources for learning more about reproducibility?

-* Not now.